 Windham County natives Robin MacArthur and Tyler Gibbons left Vermont to pursue creative endeavors in the city.
-After a few years in New York and Philadelphia the couple found they could no longer resist the pull of their rural roots, so they moved back home to build a cabin, raise a family, and cobble together careers in writing and music.
+After a few years in New York and Philadelphia the couple could no longer resist the pull of their rural roots, so they moved back home to build a cabin, raise a family, and cobble together careers in writing and music.
 This week they celebrate the publication of Robin’s first book, Half Wild, as well as the fourth—and possibly final—album from their indie-folk duo, Red Heart the Ticker.

 Are you both originally from this area?